ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Data Clusters:** A group of similar, related data points distinct from other clusters.

+**Data Collection:** The process of gathering data from various sources, including demographics, clinical, coverage, and pharmaceutical information.

+**Data Compilation:** The process of organizing and structuring data to create a comprehensive dataset.

 **Data File Types:** A computer file configuration is desired to store data in a specific way.

 **Data Format:** How data is encoded so it can be stored within a data file type.

+**Data Formatting:** The process of standardizing the data to ensure uniformity and ease of analysis.

 **Data Integration:** A discipline involving practices, architectural techniques, and tools that enable organizations to ingest, transform, combine, and provision data across various data types, used for purposes such as data consistency, master data management, data sharing, and data migration.

 **Data Lake:** A data repository for storing large volumes of structured, semi-structured, and unstructured data in its native format, faciliating agile data exploration and analysis.

+**Data Manipulation:** The process of transforming data into a usable format.

 **Data Mart:** A subset of a data warehose designed for specific business functions or user communities, providing isolated security and performance for focused analytics.